 I have been married for 36 years, proud father of three adult children and three grand children.
 Licensed as a Clinical Marriage & Family Therapist (LCMFT).
 Thirty years of continuous mental health work experience, 100% work with military families since July 2009 to present.
 Prior service in army Guard, 1972 to 1978.

 I'm willing to roll up my sleeves for confidential support of any veteran/families with trauma derived as a result of military service to this great country.

 I have been living in Summit County CO for over 12 years spending most of my free time snowboarding, hiking, climbing, and floating down our rivers.
 I currently work as a paramedic.
 I am avalanche level 1 certified, high angle and swift water rescue tech, and have taken numerous courses on wilderness medicine and rescue.
 Besides my passion for the outdoors and medicine, I love catching our local music scene.

 I am a United States Marine Corps Veteran who moved back to Colorado to pursue a career in the outdoor industry.
 I studied at the University of Colorado-Boulder before my time in the Marines as an Infantry Officer and Light Armored Reconnaissance Leader.
 I currently work as a ski patroller and hunting guide in Summit County, CO.
-I am a certified Wilderness EMT, AIARE Avalanche Level 1 and 2 certified, and Avalanche Companion Rescue certified.
+I am a certified Wilderness EMT, an American Avalanche Association Professional Level 1 and Recreational Level 1, and Avalanche Companion Rescue certified.
 When I'm not taking courses to improve my knowledge, I spend the majority of my time in the backcountry.